About this leaflet

 The answer is not clear, but it seems that

-like other mental disorders, genes, brain problems and upbringing
+like other mental disorders, upbringing, brain problems and genes

 can play a part.